 Do you know the most famous ones?
 Monsters, ghosts, and fantastic beings are currently popular in anime, manga, film, and computer games.
 Many Yōkai originated in local legends, folktales, and regional ghost stories.

 Here’s an easy guide to learning the most important vocabulary about Japanese demons and spirits’ world!

-Yōkai ・ようかい is the most common word to express the concept of “demon“.
-You can translate it with the words spirits, goblins, specters, fantastic beings, and most commonly today, monsters. two Chinese characters create this word, both of which denote strangeness, mystery, suspicion.
+Yōkai ・ようかい (in kanji: 妖怪) is the most common word to express the concept of “demon.”
+You can translate it with the words spirits, goblins, specters, fantastic beings, and most commonly today, monsters.
+Two Chinese characters create this word, both of which denote strangeness, mystery, and suspicion.